Canonical subsheaves of torsionfree semistable sheaves: Abstract

 \section{Abstract}

-Let $F$ be a torsionfree semistable coherent sheaf on a polarized normal projective variety.
-We prove that $F$ has a unique maximal locally free subsheaf $V$ such that $F/V$ is torsionfree and $V$ admits a filtration of subbundles for which each successive quotient is stable whose slope is $\mu(F)$.
+Let $F$ be a torsionfree semistable coherent sheaf on a polarized normal projective variety defined over an algebraically closed field.
+We prove that $F$ has a unique maximal locally free subsheaf $V$ such that $F/V$ is torsionfree and $V$ also admits a filtration of subbundles for which each successive quotient is a stable vector bundle whose slope is $\mu(F)$.
 We also prove that $F$ has a unique maximal reflexive subsheaf $W$ such that $F/W$ is torsionfree and $W$ admits a filtration of subsheaves for which each successive quotient is a stable reflexive sheaf whose slope is $\mu(F)$.
 We show that these canonical subsheaves behave well with respect to the pullback operation by \'etale Galois covering maps.
-Given a separable finite surjective map $\phi\, :\, Y \, \longrightarrow\, X$ between normal projective varieties, we give a criterion for the induced homomorphism of \'etale fundamental groups $\phi_*\, :\, \pi^{\rm et}_{1}(Y) \, \longrightarrow\, \pi^{\rm et}_{1}(X)$ to be surjective; this criterion is in terms of the above mentioned unique maximal locally free subsheaf associated to $\phi_*{\mathcal O}_Y$.
+Given a separable finite surjective map $\phi\, :\, Y \, \longrightarrow\, X$ between normal projective varieties, we give a criterion for the induced homomorphism of \'etale fundamental groups $\phi_*\, :\, \pi^{\rm et}_{1}(Y) \, \longrightarrow\, \pi^{\rm et}_{1}(X)$ to be surjective.
+The criterion in question is expressed in terms of the above mentioned unique maximal locally free subsheaf associated to the direct image $\phi_*{\mathcal O}_Y$.